Skip to content

 }

-Now, run the workflow, using -c to include the new profiles.config file:
+Run the pipeline, using -c to include the new profiles.config file:

 nextflow run nf-core-demo -profile test,singularity -c profiles.config -resume